tinaliu27/TINALIU/README.md

 # MY WEBSITE!

 ## Created personal website to contain projects, profolio, resume, etc. for easy access.
-Mostly for recreational use but also to strenthen my understanding of HTML.
+Mostly for recreational use but also to strengthen my understanding of HTML.

 Hope you enjoy!